Board Resolution Translation Dubai — MOJ License #701

 Document Handling and Corporate Consistency

-We maintain corporate document databases to ensure your resolution translation uses identical director name renderings and company terminology as previous translations.
+We maintain corporate document databases so your resolution translation uses identical director name renderings and company terminology as previous translations.
 For new clients, we confirm preferred transliterations before finalizing documents.

 Written Resolutions vs Meeting Minutes